apparentlymart/node-angularcontext/README.md

 all run in the same global scope.
 The `angular` global object is available here, along with a somewhat-browser-like DOM API.

+As a convenience there is also a `runFiles` method (note the plural) that takes an array of filenames and executes them in the order they are provided.
+Commonly a caller will load the AngularJS core plus some AngularJS modules and then some application code.

 A more powerful method is to directly register a module from the normal NodeJS context.
 This allows you to provide a module that makes use of NodeJS functionality and libraries such as `jsdom`.
 This can be done by calling the `module` method, which works just like the equivalent method